bioinfo-pf-curie/mpiBWA/README.md

 ------------

 You need a C compiler as required for classic BWA program.

-You need to install a version of openMPI. (see: https://www.open-mpi.org/)

-You need a mpi compiler too. to check your mpi installation tell in a command window whereis mpirun, normally it is installed in /usr/bin/mpirun.
+You need to install a version of openMPI. (see: https://www.open-mpi.org/) You need a mpi compiler too. to check your mpi installation tell in a command window whereis mpirun, normally it is installed in /usr/bin/mpirun.

-You need a low latency network and a parallel file system to use this branch

-Your reads should be paired.
+You need a low latency network and a parallel file system to use this branch Your reads can be single, paired, trimmed or not.

 Options
 ------